Skip to main content

 Join Our Master's Program

-Our master's program in communication sciences and disorders is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
-Students in our Master's program receive strong academic foundations along with clinical training involving best-evidence practices.
+Our Master of Science (M.S.) education program in Communication Sciences and Disorders is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+Students in our Master of Science (M.S.) education program receive strong academic foundations along with clinical training involving best-evidence practices.
 The full-time, two-year (five semesters) program incudes one year of simultaneous academic coursework and clinical practicum in the OSU Speech-Language Hearing Clinic and one year where the students split each semester with eight weeks of coursework followed by eight weeks of clinical externship.

 Highlights